NREL/rex/examples/HSDS/README.rst

     data = f['ghi'][0, 0]
     print(data)

 If this simple query succeeds while larger data slices fail, it is almost definitely a limitation of the public API.
 You'll need to stand up your own HSDS server to retrieve more data.
-Read on below to find out how.
+Read the section on "Setting up a Local HSDS Server" below to find out how.

 Setting up a Local HSDS Server
 ------------------------------

-Setting up an HSDS server on an EC2 instance or your local laptop isn't too hard.
+Setting up an HSDS server on an EC2 instance or your local machine isn't too hard.
 The instruction set here is intended to be comprehensive and followed *exactly*.
-Most of these instructions are adapted from the `HSDS Repository <https://github.com/HDFGroup/hsds>`_ and the `h5pyd repository <https://github.com/HDFGroup/h5pyd>`_, but this tutorial is intended to be comprehensive and regularly maintained.
+Most of these instructions are adapted from the `HSDS Repository <https://github.com/HDFGroup/hsds>`_ and the `h5pyd repository <https://github.com/HDFGroup/h5pyd>`_, but this tutorial is intended to be comprehensive and regularly maintained for NREL use.
 Please note the minor differences in the Unix- and Windows-specific instructions below and be sure to follow these subtleties exactly!

 Make sure you have python 3.x (we recommend 3.10), pip, and git installed.
 We find it easiest to manage your HSDS environment by installing `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ and creating a clean HSDS environment.
 Once you have that setup, follow these instructions:

 #.
-In your shell, install rex using pip (HSDS >= 0.8.4 and h5pyd >= 0.18.0 are dependencies).
+In your shell, install nrel-rex >= v0.2.86 using pip (this should also install HSDS and h5pyd).

     .. code-block:: bash

-      pip install nrel-rex
+      pip install "nrel-rex>=0.2.86"

 #.
-Set your environment variables (if using windows, use ``set`` instead of ``export``):
+Set your environment variables (if using windows, use ``set`` instead of ``export``) (this has to be done every time you login to a shell unless you set these in your ``.bashrc``):

     .. code-block:: bash